sal55/langs/QExamples/QTypes.md

 **u2**	|		2 bits
 **u4**	|		4 bits

-The above are used in Arrays, or as the target of Refbit (and are also the basic Set element).
+The above are used in Bits (bit arrays), or as the target of Refbit (and are also the basic Set element).
 There are also arbitrary bitfields up to 64 bits, which can be the target of Refbit, but they are not classed as a type.
 (Longer bitfields exist as slices of bit-arrays.
 Most work with bits or bitfields is via operations rather than types.)